TrueSightDAO/.github/README.md

 - Our values are courage, perserverance, vigilance and temperance

 ## What we do
-DAO members can earn by making correct market predictions with our protocol.
+We are a DAO, where members can judge to earn.
+They can earn by making correct market predictions with our protocol.
 They can also earn when other members pay to see their predictions.

 Periodically, the DAO can vote to run a 7 day squid game.
 DAO members can join the Squid Game as competitors.
 They can also bet on competitors to earn.
 To find our more, read our [quick intro guide](https://github.com/TrueSightDAO/TrueSightDAO/blob/main/assets/2022%20True%20Sight%20DAO%20-%20concept%20presentation.pdf).